 About ITS Standards

-One of the main goals for the creation of the National ITS Architecture was to define the key interfaces for standardization.
-Architecture flows (and their constituent detailed data flows) serve as the basis for much of the standards work on the ITS Standards Program.
-ITS Standards have been developed for many of the architecture flows in the National ITS Architecture, and this mapping of standards to architecture flows is available on the National ITS Architecture website.
-By selecting an architecture flow, potential ITS standards to consider during deployment are listed.
+One of the main goals for the creation of the National ITS Reference Architecture (ARC-IT) was to define the key interfaces for standardization.
+Information flows (and their constituent detailed data flows) serve as the basis for much of the standards work on the ITS Standards Program.
+ITS Standards have been developed for many of the information flows in ARC-IT, and this mapping of standards to information flows is available in the Physical View on the ARC-IT website.
+By selecting an information flow triple, potential ITS and other communications standards to consider during deployment are listed on the Communications Diagrams.

-ITS planners, deployers and other stakeholders tailor the National ITS Architecture to create Regional ITS Architectures that meet their specific needs.
-Regional ITS Architectures therefore consist of functions within ITS elements and architecture flows that interconnect each of the ITS elements in the region (and with ITS elements outside the region).
-Since architecture flows are mapped to ITS standards in the National ITS Architecture, and since a Regional ITS Architecture represents a slice of the National ITS Architecture, the standards mapping to architecture flows is also readily available.
-The same holds true when developing Project ITS Architectures (a Regional ITS Architecture is composed of the regional Project ITS Architectures).
+ITS planners, deployers and other stakeholders tailor the National ITS Reference Architecture (ARC-IT) to create Regional ITS Architectures that meet their specific needs.
+Regional ITS Architectures therefore consist of functions within ITS elements and information flows that interconnect each of the ITS elements in the region (and with ITS elements outside the region).
+Since information flows are mapped to ITS standards in ARC-IT, and since a Regional ITS Architecture is based on ARC-IT, the standards mapping to information flows is also readily available.
+The same holds true when developing ITS Architectures for a project.